November 30, 2022

 November 28, 2022

-NOV 28, French savoir-faire: savoir-faire
+NOV 28, savoir-faire: the avant-garde savant

-Authors' Note: The present participle (participe prĂ©sent) is used much less commonly in French than in English; the good news is that this form is regular for all but three verbs (to know, to have, to be).
+Authors' Note: The present participle (participe présent) is used much less commonly in French than in English; the good news is that this form is regular for all but three verbs (to know, to have, to be).
 In contrast, infinitives are used more often, so 'knowing and doing' is described by savoir-faire.

 Savant, an archaic form derived from savoir, is still in use as a noun for 'someone who knows' (a prodigy).